Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [servers.defaultServer.sslConfig.trustStoreRef](./values.yaml#L1298)

-Mandatory when at least one of `enableClientAuth` and `enableMandatoryClientAuth` is set to `true`.
+Mandatory if at least one of `enableClientAuth` and `enableMandatoryClientAuth` is set to `true`.
 The reference to a keystore to be used by the HTTPS service to accept client certificates.
 It can be used to supply client certificates that should be accepted, in addition to those with a valid certificate chain, for instance while testing with self-signed certificates.
 See the `keyStores.myServerKeystore` settings for general details on keystore configuration.
 Note that the further constraints reported there with regard to accessing the certificates in a JKS keystore don't hold in this case, where the latter is used as a truststore.
 Moreover, the handling of keystore replacement doesn't apply here.

 **Default:** `nil`
 ### KeyStores configuration